mircealungu/mircea/essays/devx-and-ai.md

 # ------ ------ ------ ------ ------ ------
 ### Beyond here lay dragons - Notes

-### Our Role as Researchers
+**Our Role as Researchers**
 - disentangling the truth from the marketing and the noise

-## Closing Words
+*Limitations**

-The most likely continuation... is just that.
+- The most likely continuation... is just that.
 The most likely continuation.

-A chat system that gives you the most likely continuation of a conversation... is the most boring thing.
+- A chat system that gives you the most likely continuation of a conversation... is the most boring thing.
 For me, exactly that a conversation went somewhere where I would have not expected was the value of it.

-Can be very useful sometimes.
-But even then, it might have downsides, see the above discussion about maintainability.

-## Outside of the Scope
+**Outside of the Scope**

-- Integration with CI/CD ... can they help with integration -- could use Chat interfaces to run ops?
+- Integration with CI/CD ... can they help with integration -- could use Chat interfaces to run ops? too far fetched...

-What about all the other challenges, besides writing code
-- - Architecture - if you need the average architecture, it can help you -- but Amdahl's Law means that this will not make a difference - the effort of architecting is not that large; it's upfront; and can not be replaced with experience

-The more boring the code you write, the more likely you will
+The more boring the code you write, the more likely you will benefit from this

 The maintainability of these things is going to be dismal